greenelab/czi-seed-rfa/manuscript.md

 The Human Cell Atlas (HCA) provides unprecedented characterization of molecular phenotypes across individuals, tissues and disease states -- resolving differences to the level of individual cells.
 This dataset provides an extraordinary opportunity for scientific advancement, enabled by new tools to rapidly query, characterize, and analyze these intrinsically high-dimensional data.
 To facilitate this, our seed network proposes to compress HCA data into fewer dimensions that preserve the important attributes of the original high dimensional data and yield interpretable, searchable features.
 For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes or cellular attributes.
-We hypothesize that building an ensemble of low dimensional representations across latent space methods will provide a
-reduced dimensional space that captures biological sources of variability and is robust to measurement noise.
-Our seed network will incorporate biologists and computer scientists from five leading academic institutions who will work together to create foundational technologies and educational opportunities that promote effective interpretation of low dimensional representations of HCA data.
+We hypothesize that using latent space methods to identify low dimensional representations of HCA data will accurately capture biological sources of variability and will be robust to measurement noise.
+Our seed network incorporates biologists, computer scientists, statisticians, and data scientists from five leading academic institutions who will work collaboratively together to create foundational technologies and educational opportunities that promote effective interpretation of low dimensional representations of HCA data.
 We will continue our active collaborations with other members of the broader HCA network to integrate state of the art latent space tools, portals, and annotations to enable biological utilization of HCA data through latent spaces.

 ## Scientific Goals